janisdd/basic-board-game-editor/readme.md

 # basic board game editor

-is a basic board game editor with some simulation capabilities
+is a basic board game editor with some simulation capabilities (and printing)

 [Demo](https://janisdd.github.io/basic-board-game-editor/)